Ronald Curry: Early life

-Playing career

-College
+College career

 At North Carolina, Curry set many records including most career passing yards and most career total yards.
 He was twice named the most valuable player of post-season bowl games, doing so at the 1998 Las Vegas Bowl and the 2001 Peach Bowl.
 He also played basketball for two years along with Carolina Panthers defensive end Julius Peppers.
 Curry went through multiple football coaching changes.
 He played under 3 different offensive coordinators.
 In his senior season, his position coach was Gary Tranquill, who had joined the Tar Heels in 2001 after leaving the Virginia staff when Al Groh became coach.